sensorario/go-book/Introduction/Control Structure/for.md

 In other languages, parentheses surrounds three components.
 In Go Programming language there are no parenthesis.
 In other languages { } are not mandatoru.
 In Go Programming Language are always required.

-Loop iterate until the condition is not verified.
+Loop iterate until the condition return false.
+Condition must be a boolena expression like `i <= 10`.